chrisK00/PrettyConsoleHelper/README.md

 # How to use

 ## Static classes
-After adding more options and testing i have made the classes non static.
-But dont worry!
 I have wrapped the former PrettyConsole and InputHelper in a static class.
 Simply add this on top of your usings
 ```cs
 using static PrettyConsoleHelper.PrettyStatic;
 ```
-and now you can directly access `ConsolePretty.` and `PrettyInputHelper.` Or access the items using `PrettyStatic.`.
+now you can directly access `ConsolePretty.` and `PrettyInputHelper.` Or access the items using `PrettyStatic.`.

 ### ConsolePretty
 - You can still customize it by simply doing `ConsolePretty.Options = new PrettyConsoleOptions(prompt:"->");` in this case i just changed the default prompt